rayeberechi/RayBank-landing-page/README.md

     - Youtubeversity

-    N.B: his project was created as part of a learning process.
+    N.B: This project was created as part of a learning process.
 All feedback and suggestions are welcome!